ansys/pystk/doc/source/api/ansys/stk/core/vgt/ICalculationToolConditionSet.rst

 ICalculationToolConditionSet
 ============================

-.. py:class:: ICalculationToolConditionSet
+.. py:class:: ansys.stk.core.vgt.ICalculationToolConditionSet

    object

    Condition set returns an array of non-dimensional metrics, one for each condition in the set; each metric is positive if corresponding condition is satisfied, negative if not satisfied and 0 if on boundary; this provides computational methods needed for...

-.. py:currentmodule:: ansys.stk.core.vgt
+.. py:currentmodule:: ICalculationToolConditionSet

 Overview
 --------